 1. Representing climate processes: Climate models try to faithfully represent physical and biological processs or their impacts.
 Areas of long-term interest include the representation of turbulence at scales ranging from centimeters to tens of kilometers, capturing the impacts of ocean color and understanding the controls on the growth of phytoplankton.

-2. Understanding how these processes shape Earth's climate.I'm interested in the large scale circulation of the ocean and how it interacts with the biosphere and carbon cycle.
+2. Understanding how these processes shape Earth's climate.I'm interested in the large scale circulation of the ocean and how it interacts with the biosphere and carbon cycle, as well as the role of aerosols such as mineral dust and black carbon.

 3. Characterizing variability in the climate system.
 I'm interested in variability and change on a range of scales, from interannual variability associated with El Nino, to detecting biological and physical changes driven by anthropogenic climate change, to understanding multi-millennial variability in the carbon cycle.